 The Fund's net asset value on a given day is calculated based on the closing prices of the day before.
-In the case of an exceptional market event, it may be recalculated to ensure the absence of any market timing opportunities.
+In case of an exceptional market event, it may be recalculated to ensure the absence of any market timing opportunities.

-Securities, futures and options held in the portfolio that are denominated in a foreign currency are converted into the accounting currency based on the exchange rates in Paris on the valuation day.
+Securities, futures and options held in the portfolio that are denominated in a foreign currency are converted to the accounting currency based on the exchange rates in Paris on the valuation day.

-The portfolio's value is appraised whenever the net asset value is calculated and at the end of the accounting period, using the following methods:
+The portfolio is valued every time the net asset value is calculated and when the financial statements are prepared, using the following methods: